venkyEidiko/employee/README.md

-# employee
+# Employee Web Site

-# SimpleEmployeeApp-Nodejs
+# Welcome to the my Application
-simple employee application with JSON response using Nodejs, Express js, Mongo dB
+my first application of  employee application with JSON response using Nodejs, Express js, Mongo dB

 # steps to setup application in locally